School of Medicine, Hokkaido University

 After an address by the dean of the School of Medicine and a guidance session for the Medical Course, the Students’ Association Forum is held.

-Image of an experiment on histology
+Image of an experiment on pathology

 3. Clinical Medicine Course